 Establishing new policies also requires employers to implement them effectively.
 Employers must also make sure they create the proper communications and training to enforce the new policy effectively.

-In addition to making new policies, employers must review their policies regularly.
-This is critical to ensure they are still effective.
-Employers must be open to proactively updating their practices and policies, so they can reduce risks to their business.
+In addition to making new policies, employers must review their policies regularly to ensure they are still legal and effective.